swthemathwiz/hp-z4-front-fan-mount/README.md

 3. Remove the bottom drive from the drive cage.
 You'll need the space.

 4. Now seems like a good time to do a little visual inspection.
-First, the lower front of the computer where the mount will go.
+First, look at the lower front of the computer where the mount will go.
 See:

     - two slots in the side (now top) of front of the case (just below the outside).